Inherent Tradeoffs in Learning Fair Representations: Fair Representations Lead to Accuracy Parity

-\end{theorem} \paragraph{Remark} Theorem~\ref{thm:accuracy} upper bounds the discrepancy of accuracy across groups by three terms: the sum of group-wise noise, the distance of representations across groups and the discrepancy of optimal decision functions.
-In an ideal setting where both distributions are noiseless, i.e., same people in the same group are always treated equally, the upper bound simplifies to the latter two terms:
+\end{theorem} \paragraph{Remark} Theorem~\ref{thm:accuracy} upper bounds the discrepancy of accuracy across groups by three terms: the sum of group-wise noise, the distance of representations across groups and the discrepancy of the Bayes optimal classifiers.
+In an ideal setting where both distributions are noiseless, i.e., same individuals in the same group are always treated similarly, the upper bound simplifies to the latter two terms:

 If we further require that the optimal decision functions $h_0^*$ and $h_1^*$ are close to each other, i.e., optimal decisions are insensitive to the group membership, then Theorem~\ref{thm:accuracy} implies that a sufficient condition to guarantee accuracy parity is to find group-invariant representation that minimizes $\dtv(\dist_0(X), \dist_1(X))$.
-We now present the proof for Theorem~\ref{thm:accuracy}: \begin{proof}[Proof of Theorem~\ref{thm:accuracy}] First, we show that for $a\in\{0, 1\}$, $\err_{\dist_a}(h)$ cannot be too large if $h$ is close to $h_a^*$:
+Note, however, we should also pay attention to ensure that the first term as well as the third term in the upper bound do not increase drastically when learning the representations, as a change of the data representation will also change the noise term as well as the distance between the optimal decision functions based on the representations.
+We now present the proof for Theorem~\ref{thm:accuracy}: \begin{proof}[Proof of Theorem~\ref{thm:accuracy}] First, we show that for $a\in\{0, 1\}$, $\err_{\dist_a}(h)$ cannot be too large if $h$ is close to $h_a^*$.
+Note that since we are focusing on binary classification problems, for any two classifiers $h, h'$, $\Pr(h(X)\neq h'(X)) = \Exp[|h(X) - h'(X)|]$.

 where both inequalities are due to the triangle inequality.
-Next, we bound $|\err_{\dist_0}(h) - \err_{\dist_1}(h)|$ by:
+Next, we bound $\left|\err_{\dist_0}(h) - \err_{\dist_1}(h)\right|$ by:

 In order to show this, define $\varepsilon_{a}(h, h')\defeq \Exp_{\dist_a}[|h(X) - h'(X)|]$ so that

 To bound $\big|\varepsilon_0(h, h_0^*) - \varepsilon_1(h, h_1^*)\big|$, realize that $|h(X) - h_a^*(X)|\in\{0, 1\}$.
 On one hand, we have: